 6. A mentor home visit is then completed by our case manager who ensures that the home environment would be a safe place for the child to visit.
 A questionnaire must be completed by anyone else who resides in the household.

-7. Based on completed profiles, the match is then made at child's home with the case manager, mentor, parent/guardian, and mentee all being present.
+7. Based on completed profiles, the match is then made at the child's home with the case manager, mentor, parent/guardian, and mentee all present.

-9. Match contacts are done monthly for first year, quarterly after 12 months.
-Contact calls can be by text, email, phone, letter or in person such as at group outings.
+9. Match contacts are done monthly for the first year, and quarterly after 12 months.
+Contact calls can be by text, email, phone, letter, or in person such as at group outings.